-As an attorney representing merchant cash advance funding companies, precision in legal terminology is non-negotiable.
+As a New York attorney representing judgment creditors, precision in the legal terminology and spelling is non-negotiable.
 One common point of confusion is the spelling of "judgment" versus "judgement."
 This article clarifies why "judgment" is the correct choice in US English.
-As a judgment attorney handling collections, lawsuits, litigation, and judgment enforcement, it's particularly important that we get it right.
+As a judgment attorney dedicated to commercial collections and enforcement, we must ensure our terminology reflects the same precision we apply to litigating and collecting on behalf of our clients.

 Here are examples of "judgment" in US English: